What is network monitoring?

 • Data-driven decision-making: Real-time performance data from network monitoring informs strategic decisions regarding upgrades, expansions, and optimizations, enhancing a business’s competitiveness and agility in the marketplace.

-• Compliance and accountability: Network monitoring supports compliance efforts by tracking network activity, ensuring transparency, and providing an audit trail for accountability.
+• Compliance and accountability: Network monitoring supports compliance efforts by tracking network activity, providing transparency and an audit trail for accountability.

 • Scalability and future-proofing: Network monitoring aids in preparing for future growth by identifying trends and anticipating resource needs, ensuring networks can adapt and scale as the business evolves.